bem-archive/bem-tools/docs/index/index.en.md

-BEM tools is a toolkit to work with files based on BEM methodology.
+bem-tools is a toolkit to work with files based on BEM methodology.

 It allows you: